 If required, specify the kind of the new template-based file, its extension, and other parameters.

 For example, if you select to create a PHP class, you'll be able to create a class, interface, and so on, or, in other words, use one of the corresponding related file templates.
-Refer to Creating PHP Classes for details.
+For more information, refer to Creating PHP classes.

 Specify other information as required.
 For example, you may be asked to define the values of custom variables if the corresponding file template contains such variables and their values are not currently set.

 Click OK.
 The new file that corresponds to the selected file template will be created under the target location.

 If the names of non-existent sub-directories were specified before the new filename, the whole structure will be created under the target directory :